LEARNAcademy/Instructor-Resources/tools-and-resources/whiteboarding-intro.md

 White boarding is NOT about the code.

 White boarding is about communication.
-Shifting your focus from trying to write perfect code with perfect logic to trying to showing your process.
+Shifting your focus from trying to write perfect code with perfect logic to trying to show your process.

 This is also your opportunity to see if the company is going to be a good fit for you.
 Remember that during an interview, you are interviewing them as much as much they are interviewing you.